 Speaking of eliminating superfluous information, another important facet of an effective marketing calendar is creating and sharing a slice that is relevant for you and specific members of your team.
 Nobody needs to see your entire marketing calendar; a certain slice your demand gen leader needs to see might be vastly different from one your sales team needs to see.

 To send that slice, you need to share it to one place – and that’s the place where the recipient lives: e.g., Google or Outlook calendars.
 If the information from your own calendar isn’t able to overlay with someone else’s calendar, you’re going to have trouble getting on the same page.
 Synchronization and alignment are key.

 Calendars can feel overwhelming, simply because of the sheer volume of activities you’re looking at.
 But it doesn’t need to be stressful.

 Uptempo provides a centralized, customizable calendar to make your marketing planning easier.
-Request a demo and see how it could work for you.
+Connect with Us and see how it could work for you.

 HubSpot is a world-renowned source of expertise and marketing best practices.
 But there’s…